 The spells which deal the most damage are lost on use.
 This isn’t as much of a big deal with the Spellweaver as with other characters, because she has the ability to recover all lost cards once per scenario.

-3 of the starting cards target multiple enemies so that gives you a huge damage boost on those turns.
+3 of the starting cards target multiple monsters so that gives you a huge damage boost on those turns.

-Along with 6 ranged attacks, the Spellweaver has one close combat attack.
-It does a small amount of damage but does immobilize enemies so it’s a good way to get away from enemies that get too close for comfort.
+Along with 6 ranged abilities, the Spellweaver has one melee ability.
+It only does a small amount of damage but does immobilize monsters so it’s a good way to get away from monsters that get too close for comfort.